dunbar-brett/investor-api/README.md

 ## Postman

-A [postman](https://www.postman.com/downloads/) collection is in the directory `crowdstreet-investor-api > postmanCollection` to quickly test the required endpoints and also provides additional testing endpoints
+A [postman](https://www.postman.com/downloads/) collection is in the directory `investor-api > postmanCollection` to quickly test the required endpoints and also provides additional testing endpoints